dogswars/dogswars/README.md

 - 👋 Hi, I’m @dogswars
 - 👀 I’m interested in Writing
-- 🌱 I’m currently learning cert IV
+- 🌱 I’m currently learning Cert IV
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me fjpearce66@gmail.com